 Thank you very much for taking part in our recent survey about the remote learning experience and our handling of this closure period.
-Your feedback is extremely valuable and will help us to ensure the final few weeks of term are as successful as possible.
+Your feedback is extremely valuable and will help us to review and adapt our procedures as required.

 Below, we have addressed some of the comments and questions that came up frequently:

-Our teaching staff are doing their best to respond as much as possible but with so many classes, and often their own children at home too, this can be challenging to manage.
+Our teaching staff are doing their best to respond as often as possible.
+Teaching staff are usually available during the working day, and will give feedback and support during the allocated lesson.
+More substantial work will be marked and comments given as soon as possible.
+On some days each week, our teaching staff are in school to monitor those students who are currently attending.
+This means feedback to individuals at home may be delayed on these days.
 If there are certain subject areas where you feel additional feedback or support is needed, please email the Head of department – or email ‘Enquiries’, with the name of the department you wish it to be sent to.